Skip to content

 $ xmake f -p android --ndk=~/files/android-ndk-r10e/ -a arm64-v8a --bin=~/files/android-ndk-r10e/toolchains/aarch64-linux-android-4.9/prebuilt/darwin-x86_64/bin

-The --bin option is used to set bin directory of toolchains.
+The --bin option is used to set the bin directory of toolchains.

 NOTE

-Please attempt to set --arch= option if it had failed to check compiler.
+Please try to set the --arch= option if it fails to check the compiler.

 iPhoneOS